gbmhunter/blog/content/electronics/components/resistors/_index.md

 R_{total} &= \frac{R1R2}{R1 + R2}
 \end{align}</p>

-The following diagram shows this:
+This relationship is shown in {{% ref "fig-resistors-in-parallel-equivalence-with-equation" %}}.

-{{% figure ref="fig-resistors-in-parallel-equivalence-with-equation" src="_assets/resistors-in-parallel-equivalence-with-equation.png" width="723" caption="Two resistors in parallel can be treated as one resistor using the shown equation." %}}
+{{% figure ref="fig-resistors-in-parallel-equivalence-with-equation" src="_assets/resistors-in-parallel-equivalence-with-equation.webp" width="700px" caption="Two resistors in parallel can be treated as one resistor using the shown equation." %}}

 ### Resistors In Series